A slow, shaking breath.

 "That isn't for me to answer."

 "Was it His bidding?
 Is this His will?
 What have I done?
-Narcissa…" She moaned, her fright only making her stomach turn faster and the panging more prominent.
+Narcissa…" she moaned, her fright only making her stomach turn faster.
 Was it the dreams?
 Was it her fault?
 Did he know?
 He must have…

 "Shh.
 He's not angry with you.
 He's not angry with you."
 Narcissa stopped her sister from starting to scratch at herself, "Not that he's told me.
 Shh.
 Shh, now.
 It's early.
 It's barely seven thirty.
 Shh…"

 "I don't know.
 He did not say.
 He'll return soon enough.
 Relax…"

 "I c-…can't move my legs properly.
 Cissy.
 Cissy, I can't move my legs properly-"